Antero Resources (AR) Q1 2017 Results - Earnings Call Transcript

 Let's begin with discussing the operational momentum that has continued at Antero over the last few years.
 As illustrated on slide number 2, entitled Marcellus completion evolution, the main chart shows the evolution of Antero's completions over the last few years, and the productivity gains we've achieved during this time.
 As you can see on the bottom left of the graph, the dark green diamonds represent wells completed with our legacy completion design, using 1,250 pounds or less of proppant per foot, and 32 barrels of water per foot on average.

 These 2015 completions support the 1.7 Bcf per 1,000 feet-type curve, at which the majority of our reserves are currently booked.
-Moving up into the right, the red diamonds represent wells completed with 1,500 pounds per foot of proppant and 34 barrels per foot of water, essentially the recipe that we've used in 2016.
-As outlined on the insert graph, at the top left of the slide, many of these wells now have over a year of production history and continue to support a 2.0 Bcf per 1,000 feet-type curve.
-Then towards the end of 2016, and the beginning of this year, we began testing higher proppant loads, ranging from 1,750 pounds per foot to 2,500 pounds per foot.
-At this time, we are very encouraged by the higher intensity completions and we'll continue to analyze the results from these completions, as it relates to EURs and overall well economics.
+Moving up and to the right, the red diamonds represent wells completed with 1,500 pounds per foot of proppant and 34 barrels per foot of water, essentially the recipe that we've used in 2016.
+As outlined on the insert graph at the top left of this slide, many of these wells now have over a year of production history and continue to support a 2.0 Bcf per 1,000 feet-type curve.
+Then towards the end of 2016 and the beginning of this year, we began testing higher proppant loads, ranging from 1,750 pounds per foot to 2,500 pounds per foot.
+At this time, we are very encouraged by the higher intensity completions and will continue to analyze the results from these completions as it relates to EURs and overall well economics.

-Now directing you to slide number 3 entitled, recent Marcellus well results, I'd like to provide some more color around some of the encouraging results I just mentioned.
-The first pad I'll highlight is the four-well Marcellus pad, located in the southern portion of our rich gas area in West Virginia.
-This pad is significant, as it was one of the first pads completed with 2,500 pounds of proppant per foot.
-The four wells have an initial average wellhead EUR of 2.2 Bcf per 1,000 feet of lateral and an average process EUR of 2.5 Bcfe per 1,000 feet of lateral, assuming full ethane rejection.
+Now directing you to slide number 3, entitled recent Marcellus well results, I'd like to provide some more color around some of the encouraging results I just mentioned.
+The first pad I'll highlight is a four-well Marcellus pad located in the southern portion of our rich gas area in West Virginia.
+This pad is significant as it was one of the first pads completed with 2,500 pounds of proppant per foot.
+The four wells have an initial average wellhead EUR of 2.2 Bcf per 1,000 feet of lateral and an average processed EUR of 2.5 Bcfe per 1,000 feet of lateral, assuming full ethane rejection.
 What's most notable about this pad is the fact that it is located outside of our high-graded core areas.
-To the extent we continue to see encouraging results in this area.
-It is likely that the red and orange high-graded core outlines could be extended.
+To the extent we continue to see encouraging results in this area, it is likely that the red and orange high-graded core outlines could be extended.

 The other pad I'll touch on from this slide is a four-well pad completed in our highly rich gas regime in the Marcellus.
-Four wells on this pad have an average lateral length of 10,000 feet and average wellhead EUR of 2.4 Bcf per 1,000 feet of lateral and then average process EUR of 2.9 Bcfe per 1,000 feet of lateral assuming full ethane rejection.
+Four wells on this pad have an average lateral length of 10,000 feet, an average wellhead EUR of 2.4 Bcf per 1,000 feet of lateral and an average processed EUR of 2.9 Bcfe per 1,000 feet of lateral assuming full ethane rejection.
 In addition to the enhanced productivity from these pads, the other key take-away from this slide is the continued downward trend in finding and development costs.
 As highlighted in yellow on each pad, F&D costs are trending as low as $0.35 per Mcfe.

-Now turning your attention to slide number 4 entitled improving Marcellus returns.
+Now turning your attention to slide number 4, entitled improving Marcellus returns.
 When you combine these increased productivity gains with Antero's long laterals, you can really see the material impact on well economics and value creation for shareholders.
-Note at the bottom of the page, you can see that we have over 1,800 undrilled locations at the 1,200 to 1,300 plus Btu regimes and we continue to add to our core drilling inventory, as you can see on slide number 5 titled, a leading consolidator in Appalachia.
+Note at the bottom of the page, you can see that we have over 1,800 undrilled locations at the 1,200 to 1,300-plus Btu regimes and we continue to add to our core drilling inventory, as you can see on slide number 5, titled a leading consolidator in Appalachia.
 We've added 113,000 net acres to our core Marcellus and Utica positions since the beginning of 2016, including 32,000 net acres thus far in 2017.

 Next, I wanted to provide an update on a couple of the long-haul infrastructure projects and how the projects impact our overall development plan.
 In early February of this year, Energy Transfer received FERC approval to proceed with the construction of the Rover Pipeline.
 Energy Transfer has reiterated its plans to place Rover into service in the third quarter of 2017 with Phase 1 expected to come online in July of 2017 and Phase 2 expected to come online in November of 2017.
 As a reminder, we are an anchor shipper on Rover with an 800,000 MMBtu per day firm commitment.
 Phase 1 of the project will connect our Utica assets to the Midwest and Gulf Coast through the Seneca Processing Facility in Ohio.
 And Phase 2 will connect our Marcellus assets to the Midwest and Gulf Coast markets through the Sherwood Processing Facility in West Virginia.